 For a second time, Hawaii has conducted a racially discriminatory voter registration procedure to facilitate a racially exclusionary election.
 Voting is currently underway.
 In another similar matter, the district court refused to enjoin a racially discriminatory voter registration procedure and the resulting election in much the same way it did in this case.
 Rice v.
 Cayetano, 941 F. Supp.
 1529 (D. Haw.
 1996).
 The previous racially discriminatory registration procedure and subsequent election escaped full appellate review.
-Yet the Supreme Court of the United States later held that Hawaii's racially discriminatory policies violated the Constitution of the United States.
+Yet this Court later held that Hawaii's racially discriminatory policies violated the Constitution of the United States.
 Rice v.
 Cayetano, 528 U.S. 495, 499 (2000).
 But by then it was too late to enjoin the racially discriminatory voter registration procedures or the racially exclusive election.
 The election of delegates had occurred and tens of thousands of Hawaiian residents were denied the right to vote.
-This Court must not let that happen again and should provide a thorough appellate review of what appears to be a clear violation of the Fifteenth Amendment.
+This Court must not let that happen again and should enjoin the election so that there can be a thorough appellate review of what appears to be a clear violation of the Fifteenth Amendment.